romasha89/inactive_user/README.txt

      be sent to the user and/or site administrator when the action occurs)
   - optionally prevent deletion of user that have created site content

-All events triggered by this module are logged via the watchdog.
+All events triggered by this module are logged via the watchdog (logger in Drupal 8.x).

 Installation and configuration:
 ------------------------------
-Enable the module at Administer->Site Building->Modules.
+Enable the module at Administer->Extend.
 Database tables will be automatically created.
-Grant the 'change inactive user settings' permission to the appropriate roles.
+Grant the 'Inactive User configuration access' permission to the appropriate roles.
-Configure as desired at Administer->User configuration->Inactive users.
+Configure as desired at Administer->People->Inactive users.

 Requires:
 --------
- - Drupal 6.x
+ - Drupal 8.x
  - Working crontab